As ocean-ward he fell, Little Ray could hear

 Another round?
 To commit something to memory takes discipline.
 The rollicking meter of rhyme encourages repetition and retention.
 Learning starts with a firm grasp of the basics, most of which must be memorized.

 Art of living?
 Rhyming reveals patterns.
-Mathematic formulas, music, tech concepts, poetry and art are based on patterns.
-The brevity of rhyming stories is more inviting and memorable than the same number of pages in prose.
+Math formulas, music, tech concepts, poetry and art are based on patterns.
+The brevity of rhyming stories is more inviting and memorable than an equivalent number of pages in prose.

 Shrug it off?
 Language is based on words, principles, rules, subtleties and formulas.
 Children learn about nouns, verbs and pronouns.
-Language is acquired with basic parts and rules of speech that build a knowledge base.
+Language skills accumulate as basic parts and rules of speech build a knowledge base.

 To the point?
 Rhyming helps expand knowledge.
-Children can add new structures, facts, subjects, ideas and information.
-They learn differences of meaning between like sounds: “their”, “they're”, and “there”.
+Children can add new structures, facts, subjects and ideas to information.
+They learn differences of meaning between like sounds: “their”, “they're” and “there”.

 Rare jewels?
 Memory helps adults.
 Success can depend upon remembering names.
-Achieving an accomplishment, goal, wealth, popularity or fame may depend upon personal connections as well as on information and knowledge.
+Achieving an accomplishment, goal, wealth, popularity or fame may depend upon personal connections rather than information or knowledge.

 Making an Entrance?
 Rhyming offers patterns and formats for musical tunes.
 It's easier to put rhymes into song.
 It also is easier to remember ideas in rhyme.
 Tunes spring forth by surprise, before thinking about them.